Sun-lab/ideas/README.md

 # ideas
  Individual level Differential Expression Analysis for Single cells

 This is the R package for differential expression analysis using single cell RNA-seq data  of  multiple individuals.
-The input are scRNA-seq data  and cell level and/or individual-level covariates.
+The inputs are scRNA-seq data  and cell level and/or individual-level covariates and the outputs are p-values for all genes tested.
+This project is licensed under the terms of the MIT license.

 ## Installation